Campus Center 2nd Floor

 Media and Cultural Studies

 Thinking of majoring in Media and Cultural Studies?

 The Media and Cultural Studies major analyzes the poetics, politics, and production of media texts, in alignment with the College’s commitment to internationalism, multiculturalism, and civic engagement, using theories and methods drawn from the humanities.
 The department offers an innovative ten-course major that includes opportunities for students to combine analysis, history, criticism, and production.

 The major provides students with a working knowledge of historians and critics of new media, film, newspapers, radio, and television; helps students develop an ability to explicate a specific body of culture or type of media in depth; and provides students with opportunities to appreciate different kinds of media and to produce original work.

 Students take at least ten courses toward the major.
 Four courses are required:

 - The introductory course, Texts and Power: Foundations of Media and Cultural Studies (MCST 110), which covers the history of cultural analysis, broadly defined, from traditional to contemporary approaches, providing students with a foundation in major writings and acquainting students with issues of continuing debate in media studies.
 Completion of or enrollment in 110 is required for admission into the major program.
-The course emphasizes instruction in argumentative writing, and for students enrolling after their first semester, counts toward the college “W” requirement.

 - MCST 488, capstone Advanced Topic Seminar, in which students work on an independent project in line with the theme of the seminar and share their scholarship with a scholarly community, integrating what they have learned in the major.
 The capstone experience involves close analysis of cultural artifacts that examine at a higher level issues first raised in the introductory course.
 In exceptional cases, students with sufficient preparation may take the seminar prior to their senior year.
 Students may complete their honors projects in the capstone seminar.